felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 ignorance.
 Can someone learn to prefer the pain of learning over the bliss of ignorance?

 I believe so.
 We can learn to kick any bad habit.
-To do so, we must replace it with a good, meaningful habit.
+To do that, we must replace it with a good, meaningful habit.

 The first step to healing a bad habit is acknowledgement of the problem, which requires knowledge of the problem in the first